-Seed weight (mg) had associations on nine chromosomes that were significant after FDR (Fig. 2d, 2e); the strongest of these were on Pv02 (Fig. 2g), Pv03, Pv05, and Pv08, though each explained only 1-2% of the variation in seed weight (Table S4).
+Seed weight (mg) had associations on six chromosomes that were significant after FDR (Fig. 2d, 2e); the strongest of these were on Pv02 (Fig. 2g), Pv03, Pv05, and Pv08, though each explained only 1-2% of the variation in seed weight (Table S4).
 Because seed weight correlates strongly with population structure in the three bean races and two bean gene pools, seven principal components were used to correct for population structure in this GWAS (Table S3).
 The association on Pv02 was 5kb upstream of gene model Phvul.002G150600, a Sel1 repeat protein.
 Sel1-like repeat proteins are frequently involved in signal transduction pathways and in the assembly of macromolecular complexes (Mittl and Schneider-Brachert 2007).
 The association on Pv03 was 10kb upstream of gene model Phvul.003G039900, a jasmonic acid carboxyl methyltransferase.
 The association on Pv05 was not within 20kb of any gene.
 The association on Pv08 fell in the coding sequence of Phvul.008G290600, a choline-phosphate cytidylyltransferase highly expressed in many tissues, including roots and pods and seeds at the heart stage and stage 2, or seeds 3 – 4 and 8 – 10mm wide (O’Rourke et al. 2014; Dash et al. 2016).

-Days to flowering had one significant peak after FDR, on Pv01 between 13.4 and 17.1 Mb (Figure S2a, Table S4).
-It was correlated with a difference in flowering time of 2 to 3 days, depending on the population (Figure S3a).
-A candidate gene model hypothesized to affect days to flowering, Phvul.001G087500, is located at 13.76 Mb in the V2.0 annotation for P. vulgaris.
-Gene model Phvul.001G087500 is an ortholog of KNUCKLES (KNU), a protein which is part of the Polycomb repressive complex 2, a complex that affects both flowering time and floral meristem development (de Lucas et al. 2016).
-KNU is activated in the transition to determinate floral meristem development and functions in a feedback loop that promotes determinate development (Payne et al. 2004; Sun et al. 2014).
+To improve GWAS resolution, we applied the local score approach to these peaks, but found that these four associations mapped to the same location (identical in 3 cases, and shifted by 7bp in one case).

-Lodging score, where higher scores indicated more stem breakage near ground level, had associations on three chromosomes that were significant after FDR; one on Pv04 at 2.8 Mb, one on Pv05 at 0.4 Mb, and one on Pv07 at 34.5 Mb (Figure S2b, Table S4).
-In total, these three associations explained 8% of the variation in lodging (Supplementary Figure 4).
+Lodging score, where higher scores indicated more stem breakage near ground level, had associations on three chromosomes that were significant after FDR; one on Pv04 at 2.9 Mb, one on Pv08 at 18.2 Mb, and one on Pv07 at 34.5 Mb (Figure S2b, Table S4).
+In total, these three associations explained 11% of the variation in lodging (Supplementary Figure 4).
 The signal on Pv04 fell within gene model Phvul.004G025600; the A. thaliana homolog of this gene is involved in the biosynthesis of inositol pyrophosphate, a cellular signaling molecule involved in metabolism and energy sensing (Desai et al. 2014).
 The signal on Pv05 fell within gene model Phvul.005G005400, a uridine diphosphate glycosyltransferase superfamily protein (Dash et al. 2016).
 The strongest signal for lodging, explaining 3% of the variation, fell in the promoter region of gene model Phvul.007G221800, which is orthologous to SUPPRESSOR OF AUXIN RESISTANCE 1 (SAR1).
 In Arabidopsis thaliana, SAR1 increases plant height and internode distance and appears to affect stem thickness (Cernac et al. 1997; Parry et al. 2006).